L O A D I N G

 Numbers will only be limited by the kayak cover in place.
 At busy times swimmers may have to wait for an earlier swimmer to exit the water before they can start their swim, but we will do our best to get the numbers right.

 Online bookings for the month will be opened up, before the end of the month for the next block.
-Once sessions are full there will be a waiting list so if you sign up and then decide to cancel you may do so without charge up to 6pm the night before your swim.
+Once sessions are full there will be a waiting list so if you sign up and then decide to cancel you may do so without charge up to 6pm the night before your swim for Saturday sessions and up to 4pm on the day for Wednesday swims.
 Keep your eyes on your Junk/spam email inbox as a lot of our automated waiting list confirmations are going to spam!

 I will always aim to post on the club Facebook page when sessions are open to book.